dorkamotorka/ebpf-labs/labs/inspecting-ebpf-using-bpftool-43dfa319/index.md

 ...
 ```

-The output is quite long and we haven't even yet covered this many eBPF program or map types, but you get the idea.
+The output is quite long, and we haven’t yet covered most of these eBPF program or helper functions—but you get the idea.

-This command is especially useful if you’re running on different distributions or kernel versions, since not every feature may be enabled or available.
+This command is especially useful when developing programs across different distributions or kernel versions, since not every feature is always enabled or available.

-For example, if you want to check whether your kernel supports specific eBPF maps or helpers like `bpf_spin_lock()`, this probe will tell you.
-I mentioned `bpf_spin_lock()` we'll learn about it in the next tutorial.
+For example, if you want to check whether your eBPF program type supports `bpf_get_socket_cookie()` helper function (returns a unique, stable identifier for a socket, allowing you to correlate packets with the same connection across different hooks), this command will tell you.

 ::details-box
 ---
 :summary: Other ways to check available eBPF features
 ---

-Using `bpftool feature probe kernel` is actually now always the best/one-size fit all solution to check for the available eBPF features.
-One downside is that it only reflects the features of the currently running kernel.
-There’s just no built-in way to check if a specific helper is supported in another kernel version—you’d have to run that version locally to find out.
+`bpftool feature probe kernel` is useful, but not always a one-size-fits-all solution.
+A limitation is that it only reports features of the currently running kernel and there’s no built-in way to check whether a specific helper is supported in another kernel version without running that kernel.

-Our personal experience is that sometimes `bpftool` occasionally fails to determine helper support for certain program types.
-For those cases, you might see something like:
+In our experience, `bpftool` can also fail to determine helper support for certain program types, showing messages like:
 ```
 eBPF helpers supported for program type tracing: Could not determine which helpers are available
 ```

-With that in mind, there are several other approaches that we outline in one of our [blog posts](https://ebpfchirp.substack.com/p/how-to-find-supported-ebpf-helper).
+With that in mind, we outlined several alternative approaches in one of our [blog posts](https://ebpfchirp.substack.com/p/how-to-find-supported-ebpf-helper).

 ::

-There's quite a lot more to the `bpftool`, but here we tried to outline some not so well known features, that will come handy as you move throughout these tutorials.
+There’s much more to `bpftool`, but here we’ve highlighted some lesser-known features that will come in handy as you progress through these tutorials.

 ## Monitoring eBPF Applications

-When you’re running multiple eBPF programs in the kernel, it’s not always obvious what they’re doing or how much impact they’re having on the system.
-That’s where [bpftop](https://github.com/Netflix/bpftop) (developed by Netflix) comes in—a top-like tool for eBPF that lets you monitor loaded programs.
+When you’re running multiple eBPF programs in the kernel, it’s not always directly obvious what they’re doing or how much impact they’re having on the system.
+That’s where [bpftop](https://github.com/Netflix/bpftop) (developed by Netflix) comes in—a top-like tool for eBPF that lets you monitor your programs.

 Since this in a eBPF playground, this tool is already installed.
 Run it, using: